kyma-project/cli/docs/gen-docs/kyma_install.md

 ```
   -d, --domain string                        Specifies the domain used for installation. (default "kyma.local")
-  -h  --help                                 Displays help for the command.
+  -h,  --help                                 Displays help for the command.
   -n, --noWait                               Determines if the command should wait for the Kyma installation to complete.
   -o, --override []string                    Specifies the path to a yaml file with parameters to override. (default [])
   -p, --password string                      Specifies the predefined cluster password.
-  -s, --source kyma install --source=1.3.0   Specifies the installation source.
+  -s, --source   string                      Specifies the installation source.
 To use the specific release, write kyma install --source=1.3.0 .
 To use the latest master, write `kyma install --source=latest`.
 To use the local sources, write kyma install --source=local.
 To use the remote image, write kyma install --source=user/my-kyma-installer:v1.4.0
       --src-path string                      Specifies the absolute path to local sources.
       --timeout duration                     Time-out after which CLI stops watching the installation progress (default 30m0s)
       --tlsCert string                       Specifies the TLS certificate for the domain used for installation.